'Shetland' Will Be Back For Season 5

 — Douglas Henshall (@djhenshall) May 29, 2018

-And it’s not just international fans of the show who are happy about the return of Shetland, because the show has been a real boost to the tourism of the island town says Herald Scotland.
+And it’s not just international fans of the show who are happy about the return of Shetland because the show has been a real boost to the tourism of the island town, reports Herald Scotland.
 Almost one-third of the people who visited Shetland last year said they were influenced by the show to make the trek to the island (despite the fact that the BBC series often features horrible, fictional crimes).

-“A new survey commissioned by Shetland Islands Council and VisitScotland showed 28% of visitors were inspired to head north after seeing the remote islands on TV.”
+“A new survey commissioned by Shetland Islands Council and VisitScotland showed 28 percent of visitors were inspired to head north after seeing the remote islands on TV.”

-In the United Kingdom alone, over four million people watched the final episode of season 4 live.
-When tourists visit Shetland they often ask about where to find certain landmarks from the show including the waterside house where Perez lives.
+In the United Kingdom alone, over 4 million people watched the final episode of Season 4 live.
+When tourists visit Shetland, they often ask about where to find certain landmarks from the show, including the waterside house where Perez lives.

 Local actor Steven Robertson says that the show is a boost for the area due to the amazing vistas.